derinsevenler/derinsevenler.github.io/_pages/research.md

 layout: page
 permalink: /research/
 title: Research
 description:
 nav: true
 nav_order: 1
+horizontal: true
 ---

+{% include figure.html path="assets/img/squishy_talk.jpg" title="Squishy physics seminar" class="img-fluid rounded z-depth-1" %}

-The cells in our bodies use large biomolecules to store, process, and transmit information.
-My research program in biomedical engineering is focused on leveraging fundamental principles from the physical sciences to build new tools for 'reading' and 'writing' the molecular information encoded in these biomolecules, towards the overarching goal of improving human health and longevity.
-A major thrust of my current research is in developing technologies to improve the safety, efficiency, and accessibility of therapeutic gene editing.
-I am particularly interested in technology to enable editing large numbers of cells outside of the body, which could have signficant clinical impacts across cancer therapy, global health, regenerative medicine, autoimmune disease, and metabolic disorders.
+The cells in our bodies use large biomolecules such as DNA, RNA, and proteins to store information and control chemical reactions.
+My research program in biomedical engineering is focused on leveraging fundamental principles from the physical sciences to precisely measure the biomolecules in our bodies and even deliver new ones into our cells, towards the overarching goal of improving human health and longevity.

+A major thrust of my current research is developing technologies to improve the safety, efficiency, and accessibility of therapeutic gene editing.
+I am particularly interested in technologies for editing large numbers of cells outside of the body, which could have signficant clinical impacts across cancer therapy, global health, regenerative medicine, autoimmune disease, and metabolic disorders.

 [Google Scholar Profile](https://scholar.google.com/citations?user=2QAce2gAAAAJ&hl=en)